Voice and Laryngology Center

 Laryngology is the study of the human voice, which originates in the larynx, or “voice box.”
 Because the larynx is involved in breathing, speaking, and swallowing, laryngologists care for disorders of any of these functions.
 We have chosen to focus our practice on the evaluation, treatment, and management of the professional voice user.
 Professional voice users includes:

 If you rely on your voice for your career, you do.
 A laryngologist becomes part of a voice user’s team, overseeing the maintenance of the voice, preventing vocal abuse, and helping preserve career longevity.

 We strongly believe in preventative voice care, which means having an evaluation when you feel normal.
 This is important for two reasons:

 Serious professional voice users may elect to have the Elite Vocal Evaluation.
 This will include:

 Every professional voice user needs a laryngologist to provide preventative voice care.
 Your voice is your instrument and you need to keep it as finely tuned as if you were a pianist getting the piano tuned.
 This is the only way to ensure the longevity of your career.

 What is preventative voice care and why do you need it?

 Vocal folds are delicate structures and even the slightest injury can have serious consequences for your voice.
 In the long run, we believe that the best performers are those who understand that you may have to cancel one or two performances to get an extra few years of performing.

-This process is made significantly easier if you and Dr. Gupta already have a relationship.
-This means seeing her regularly, early in your career.
-By getting to know you, she will be able to detect any problems earlier.
+This process is made significantly easier if you and our doctors already have a relationship.
+This means seeing us regularly, early in your career.
+By getting to know you, we will be able to detect any problems earlier.